kaitz/paq8pxv/README.md

 Compression models and data decoding models will be saved into final archive, so that decompressor can use them when data is extracted.
 Also main config file (conf.pxv) is stored compressed.
 Main compression routine is stored uncompressed.

-paq8pxv uses virtual machine, which compiles c like code to bytecode at runtime and executes it.
-Command line option -j allows also to use x86 JIT version.
+paq8pxv uses process virtual machine, which compiles C like code to bytecode at runtime and executes it.
+Command line option -j allows also to use x86 as JIT target.

-Usage example:
+## Usage example
-__paq8pxv.exe  -1 -t1 -j -bc -br -cconf.pxv Testfile__
+__paq8pxv.exe  -1 -t1 -j -bc -br -cconf.pxv data__

-Testfile is compressed, 1 thread, using JIT mode, array bounds are tested at compile and runtime, config file is conf.pxv
+Compress with 1 thread (t1), using JIT mode (j), array bounds are tested at compile (bc) and runtime (br), config file is __conf.pxv__ and input file is __data__.

 # Contents
 [Config files](#config-files)